Tom Zubrycki: 20th century

 While studying sociology, Zubrycki became inspired by the Canadian Challenge for Change scheme, which used film and video to empower local communities.
 In 1974 the Whitlam Labor government funded 12 video access resource centres across Australia which were modeled on the Canadian scheme.
 Zubrycki eventually became involved in the development of community video in Australia.
 One of his projects involved building and operating a mobile video production facility The Community Media Bus.

 The technical limitations of the portapak video tape analog recording system, plus his desire to reach wider audiences led Zubrycki to switch to 16mm film.
 Zubrycki completed his first film Waterloo in 1981.
-The film, which focused attention on the negative social impacts of Sydney's rapid urban development, won the prize for Best Documentary in the Greater Union Awards at the 1981 Sydney Film Festival.
+The film, which focused attention on the negative social impacts of Sydney's rapid urban development in the suburb of Waterloo, won the prize for Best Documentary in the Greater Union Awards at the 1981 Sydney Film Festival.

 Zubrycki's documentaries are personally intimate views about contemporary issues.
 He usually employs a "documentary observational mode" and his films are narrative-based and character-driven.

 Zubrycki's first films to employ this style focused on the victims of Australia's rapid economic and social re-structuring.
 They were Kemira - Diary of a Strike (1984) about an underground colliery sit-in strike near Wollongong which won an AFI Award for Best Documentary in 1985, and Friends & Enemies (1985) about a protracted and bitter union dispute in Queensland that saw the rise of the New Right in Australia.
 In a case study of Friends & Enemies in the journal Studies in Documentary Film, Debra Beattie (2020) comments, "In showing the suffering and despair of workers and their families Zubrycki is like the Angel of History in Walter Benjamin's great mediation on the Paul Klee painting Angelus Novus".

 In 1988, Zubrycki was contracted by Film Australia to write and direct a documentary commissioned by the Australian Council of Trade Unions (ACTU) and funded by The Australian Bicentennial Authority.
 However, owing to an editorial difference between the filmmaker and the ACTU, the film Amongst Equals was never officially completed.
 Zubrycki claimed that he was forced to re-write history in accordance with the wishes of key ACTU officials who wanted to de-emphasize direct industrial action as a way of improving wages and conditions.

 In the early 1990s, Zubrycki's focus turned to migrant and refugee families and the stresses caused by cultural conflict, and the search for identity and home.
 In 1993, he completed Homelands, about an El Salvador refugee family and the anatomy of a marriage under stress.
 Margaret Smith (1993) reviewing the film in Cinema Papers comments on "its compelling images, empathetic characters, multi-layered storyline and sheer force of its narrative".
 This was followed by Billal (1995), a documentary that followed the aftermath of a racially motivated incident involving a Lebanese teenage boy and his family.
 Reviewing the film for Variety, David Stratton described the film as a "thought-provoking, and all too brief document of considerable impact".